IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

-**5.** A program that contains no derivative of any portion of the Library, but is designed to work with the Library by being compiled or linked with it, is called a &ldquo;work that uses the Library&rdquo;.
+**5.** A program that contains no derivative of any portion of the Library, but is designed to work with the Library by being compiled or linked with it, is called a “work that uses the Library”.
 Such a work, in isolation, is not a derivative work of the Library, and therefore falls outside the scope of this License.

-However, linking a &ldquo;work that uses the Library&rdquo; with the Library creates an executable that is a derivative of the Library (because it contains portions of the Library), rather than a &ldquo;work that uses the library&rdquo;.
+However, linking a “work that uses the Library” with the Library creates an executable that is a derivative of the Library (because it contains portions of the Library), rather than a “work that uses the library”.
 The executable is therefore covered by this License.
 Section 6 states terms for distribution of such executables.

-When a &ldquo;work that uses the Library&rdquo; uses material from a header file that is part of the Library, the object code for the work may be a derivative work of the Library even though the source code is not.
+When a “work that uses the Library” uses material from a header file that is part of the Library, the object code for the work may be a derivative work of the Library even though the source code is not.
 Whether this is true is especially significant if the work can be